Thaoha11/react-training/practice-1/README.md

 # Targets

-- Build an application for managing product using React
+- Build an application for managing product using React.
-- Implement storybook
-- Apply useContext and useReducer for state management
+- Apply useContext and useReducer for state management.
-- Using React Hooks
+- Using React Hooks.
 - Check re-render and using hook to avoid re-render.

 # REFERENCES